 - Visibility and cloud clearances similar to general aviation airspace.

-ULTRALIGHT PILOT REQUIREMENTS
+ULTRALIGHT PILOT TRAINING REQUIREMENTS

 These are the legal rules by which you and I fly.
 These privileges, however lenient, carry responsibilities.
 The ultralight industry successfully self-regulated the freedom to fly with relatively few government regulations and public safety limitations.
 While there are no specific legal requirements, ultralight pilots must be trained just like any other pilot.